Cerebral cortex

 The cerebral cortex, also known as the cerebral mantle, is the outer layer of neural tissue of the cerebrum of the brain in humans and other mammals.
 It is the largest site of neural integration in the central nervous system, and plays a key role in attention, perception, awareness, thought, memory, language, and consciousness.

 The six-layered neocortex makes up approximately 90% of the cortex, with the allocortex making up the remainder.
 The cortex is divided into left and right parts by the longitudinal fissure, which separates the two cerebral hemispheres that are joined beneath the cortex by the corpus callosum and other commissural fibers.
-In most mammals, apart from small mammals that have small brains, the cerebral cortex is folded, providing a greater surface area in the confined volume of the cranium.
+In most mammals, the cerebral cortex is folded, providing a greater surface area in the confined volume of the cranium.
 Apart from minimising brain and cranial volume, cortical folding is crucial for the brain circuitry and its functional organisation.
 In mammals with small brains, there is no folding and the cortex is smooth.

 A fold or ridge in the cortex is termed a gyrus (plural gyri) and a groove is termed a sulcus (plural sulci).
 These surface convolutions appear during fetal development and continue to mature after birth through the process of gyrification.
 In the human brain, the majority of the cerebral cortex is not visible from the outside, but buried in the sulci.
 The major sulci and gyri mark the divisions of the cerebrum into the lobes of the brain.
 The four major lobes are the frontal, parietal, occipital and temporal lobes.
 Other lobes are the limbic lobe, and the insular cortex often referred to as the insular lobe.

 There are between 14 and 16 billion neurons in the human cerebral cortex.
 These are organised into horizontal cortical layers, and radially into cortical columns and minicolumns.
 Cortical areas have specific functions such as movement in the motor cortex, and sight in the visual cortex.
 The motor cortex is primarily located in the precentral gyrus, and the visual cortex is located in the occipital lobe.